Heated Gear Guide

 Don’t try to tough through yet another frigid winter on your bike.
 Get started off right this year with some heated gear and put an end to riding with frozen digits and a cold-blasted core.

 Here’s a breakdown of the basics to help you get started.
-When you’re ready, get down to Road Rider so we can show you how everything wires up.
-You can test out the gloves and liners at our plug-in station, take a look at all the accessories, and see how easy it can be to drastically improve your winter riding comfort.
+When you’re ready, get down to Road Rider to try on, try out, and see the complete system in action.
+We can show you how everything wires up, you can test out the gloves and liners at our plug-in station, take a look at all the accessories, and see how easy it can be to drastically improve your winter riding comfort.
+We are your heated gear experts, and we’ll guide you through your options so you can pick out what works best for you.
+You can also call us at 408-227-6936 or ask your questions in the comments section below!

 1. Your Motorcycle